entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

  153. Angle between the suborbital and postorbital branches of the infraorbital sensory line groove (Lelièvre, 1984a): opened (0); closed, measured as less than 90° (1).
 > Carr (1991), Character 82, modified; Carr and Hlavin (2010), Character 82; Rücklin *et al*.
 (2015), Character 82; Zhu Y *et al*.
 (2016), Character 82; Jobbins *et al*.
 (2022, 2024), Character 82.

 > - Carr and Hlavin (2010): "Gardiner & Miles (1994) argued that the angle between these grooves in *Homostius* and *Buchanosteus* is opened, in contrast to the interpretations of Lelièvre (in part, 1984a) and Carr (1991).
 We assume that this discrepancy was based on differing interpretations of the terms open and closed.
-As originally used by Lelièvre (1984a), and followed by Carr (1991), the angle in consideration was the anterior or anterodorsal-facing angle formed by the postorbital and suborbital branches of the infraorbital sensory line groove (Lelièvre, 1984a, angle formed by sio and sio.sb, fig. 2A).
+As originally used by Lelièvre (1984a), and followed by Carr (1991), the angle in consideration was the anterior or anterodorsal-facing angle formed by the postorbital and suborbital branches of the infraorbital sensory line groove (Lelièvre, 1984a, angle formed by sio and sio.sb, fig. 2A).
 This feature is considered here to be closed in Homostius (Heintz, 1934, fig. 22), polymorphic in *Buchanosteus* (sensu Young, 1979); opened in *B. confertituberculatus* (Young, 1979: fig. 13, pl.
 3), and closed in *B. ‘murrumbidgeensis’* (White, 1952) (White &Toombs, 1972: fig. 24; pl.
 8, fig. 3), and opened in the other taxa."

 > - The coding of the new Xitun actinolepid is ?.